 Hiring independently tends to be less expensive but requires more legwork on your end to vet and manage caregivers.
 If you want to hire independently, you can get recommendations from friends or search on care.com.
 Conversely, going through an agency offers more coverage, such as when a caregiver is sick, but you are likely less in control of who shows up to care for your loved one.
 For a full breakdown, make sure to reference our articles on the pros and cons below.

 When hiring a senior caregiver, you know it’s about more than just finding someone who is capable of the job, but also about who is going to be the right fit for your loved one.
 When evaluating candidates, ask about and look for the following to find the person who will not only look out for your family member but will truly care for them too.

 Hiring a caregiver can sometimes feel like a less formal arrangement since the person is working in your home instead of in an office setting.
 But it is still a professional agreement that will work best when treated as such.
 An important step to take to cement this arrangement is drafting and agreeing upon a contract that both parties can sign and have to reference throughout the working relationship.
 Remember, caregivers are almost always considered household employees, not independent contractors, because you set their schedules, supply them with what they need in the house and hire back-up care.
 As such, you will be responsible for payroll and proper tax withholding.

 A well-formed senior caregiver contract will include the following:

-Hopefully, with these tools, you, your loved one and the caregiver will all be able to form a healthy and fruitful working relationship — but of course this isn’t always the case.
-If you find that you’re struggling with a caregiver who shows up late, spends too much time on their phone or just isn’t providing that level of attention you’d planned for, know that you aren’t stuck; there are workable solutions to these common issues with in-home caregivers or ways to change it up if the person just really isn’t a good fit.
+Hopefully, with these tools, you, your loved one and the caregiver will all be able to form a healthy and fruitful working relationship.
+If you find that you’re struggling with a caregiver who shows up late, spends too much time on their phone or just isn’t providing that level of attention you’d planned for, know that you aren’t stuck; there are workable solutions to these common issues or ways to change it up if the person just really isn’t a good fit.